Getting Started & "Diving In"

 Students hoping to attend graduate school in communication should avail themselves of research opportunities both in and outside the communication classroom.
 Consider taking advanced writing and methodology courses, as well as statistics and foreign languages.
 Students are also strongly encouraged to write an honors thesis in the senior year.

 Students pursuing interests in film and television should take the media courses (mass communication, media and communication ethics) in the major, plus courses in journalism, film studies, screenwriting, theory & criticism in the arts, communication criticism, and public discourse.
 Be sure to take advantage of national and international internship programs to learn technical skills with equipment and to begin establishing your network early.
 Consider a summer program at UCLA or NYU, or the internship course in Los Angeles through BestSemester.Com.
-If you plan to become a journalist, you might also take

 Public Relations & Marketing?